Opinion: McTominay can be a Fletcher in United's future

 Solskjaer has continued to show the same faith in McTominay that Mourinho did when the midfielder emerged from the Under-23s.
 And it was the Norwegian's appointment, initially as caretaker manager in December, that prompted the club's Head of Academy and former cog in the first-team engine room, Nicky Butt to point out the prodigy's opportunity.

-“I remember Butty saying ‘what a chance for you now, lad.
+Scott recently said, “I remember Butty saying ‘what a chance for you now, lad.
 What an opportunity to show an absolute club legend what you’ve got.

 “‘You’ve got to fancy yourself to show him you can play and be a regular for Manchester United.’”